 Get business buy-in: Have support and backing from the leaders within the business - for example the HR Director will be keen to support your events from a D&I perspective.
 Working with the business to sign the Armed Forces Covenant is a sure way to get the backing you need and make hosting an event that much easier.

 Link in with local Military units and Charities: Firstly make contact with the Officer’s Association (OA) and the Career Transition Partnership (CTP).
 They can provide you with the details of the contacts in your local units, which in our case is 4 Brigade in Catterick.
 These individuals will be key in marketing and getting people to attend your event.
 It’s a good idea to link into your local RFEA and British Legion representatives too.

 Be organised: Understand what it is you want to do for the day.
 Use those individuals that have most recently retired from the military as sounding boards on what best to include.
 The OA and CTP also have a number of contacts with local businesses and charities that can help with getting presentations for your event too.
 Get feedback from those that attend and try to think of ways to make your event more memorable and different.

 Have a range of people from across the business attend: Attendees will be keen to hear the transition stories from the ex-military in your business.
 So in our case we had our VETS@Virgin group out in force.
 It’s also important to make sure that you have a good showing from business colleagues and management.
 Not only will they enjoy the event, but they will also be able to give service leavers a different career path perspective and advice on what roles would be suitable.

 Want to find out more about employing veterans?
-Download the full Capitalising on military talent: Everything you need to know about employing veterans here.
+Download our FREE military recruitment toolkit now.